Uber, Lyft Will Not Suspend Service In California After Court Gives Them More Time

 After Schulman ordered them to comply with the law while the state's lawsuit proceeds, Uber and Lyft said they could not make that switch quickly and would have no alternative but to shut down their services for an indefinite period.
 They warned that converting drivers to employees would force them to employ fewer drivers, reduce service, increase wait times and raise prices.

-Critics say the companies have had ample time to comply with AB5, which was passed last fall and took effect in January, and stemmed from a 2018 decision by California's supreme court.
+Critics say the companies have had ample time to comply with AB5, which was passed last fall and took effect in January, and stemmed from a 2018 decision by the California Supreme Court.

-"Uber and Lyft have known for over two years that their drivers are owed basic labor protections like minimum wage, sick pay, and reimbursement for expenses.
+"Uber and Lyft have known for over two years that their drivers are owed basic labor protections like minimum wage, sick pay and reimbursement for expenses.
 Instead of doing the right thing, these companies pocketed that money and passed the costs onto taxpayers," said John Coté, a spokesman for the San Francisco city attorney's office.

 California Attorney General Xavier Becerra said: "California is America's economic engine because innovation and worker rights go hand in hand.
 Any company that suggests otherwise is peddling a false choice."